Lead schools are responsible for employing RTLB within the staffing entitlement.

 - the number of Māori students in the cluster

-- the number of Pasifika students in the cluster
+- the number of Pacific students in the cluster

 - the distances between cluster kura/schools.

-The provision of ‘leadership payments’ was negotiated as part of the Collective Agreements leading up to the RTLB transformation in 2012.
-The RTLB Funding Agreement specifies the number of RTLB leadership payments available to the lead kura/school board to allocate to the cluster manager and/or any RTLB with designated responsibility for providing leadership.
+The provision of "leadership payments" was negotiated as part of the Collective Agreements leading up to the RTLB transformation in 2012.
+The RTLB Funding Agreement specifies the number of RTLB leadership payments available to the lead kura/school board to allocate to the cluster manager or any RTLB with designated responsibility for providing leadership.

 RTLB staffing cannot be banked as part of the lead school’s banked staffing process.